 Phytic acid found in cereal bran and plant polyphenols, such as tannins, block the uptake of iron.
 Other substances that hamper iron absorption include calcium and phosphorus.

 Vitamin C enhances iron absorption.

 - Meat, especially red meat and organ meats.

 - Fermented grains and cereals (which have reduced phytic acid).

 Another “universal” trace mineral, Zinc is found literally everywhere in the human body 18.

-It plays a huge role in your immune system, heavy metal chelation, fighting off pathogens, and providing antioxidant protection.
+It plays a huge role in maintaining your immune system, facilitating toxin elimination, and providing antioxidant protection.
 The body uses zinc to make DNA and other proteins, to grow, develop, repair tissues and heal wounds.

 Most people get adequate zinc from their diets, although could use a zinc boost when sick.

 Zinc deficiency is common in vegetarians, as animal products tend to contain more zinc than plant products.
 Others who may suffer from deficiency include alcoholics, those with metabolic or gastrointestinal disorders like Crohn’s Disease and those with sickle cell anemia.

 Extreme deficiency in this trace mineral generally results in hair loss, sexual impotence, diarrhea, appetite loss, rapid weight loss, slow regeneration, dermatitis, loss of taste or smell and a drop in mental alertness.